bbauska/W3Cx-5of5/README.md

 <h4>Using the textContent property</h4>

-It&apos;s also possible, with selected nodes/elements that contain text, to use the textContent property to read the text content or to modify it.
+<p>It&apos;s also possible, with selected nodes/elements that contain text, to
+use the textContent property to read the text content or to modify it.
-There are subtle differences that can be seen in the above example (click the &apos;edit on CodePen&quot; part on the top left, and once in codePen, open the devtool console):
+There are subtle differences that can be seen in the above example (click the &apos;edit on CodePen&quot; part on the top left, and once in codePen, open the devtool console):</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 236.  (xxx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">